Manage Metadata When Making a Database Available on Another Server

 Service Broker Applications

 Many aspects of a Service Broker application move with the database.
 However, some aspects of the application must be re-created or reconfigured in the new location.
+By default and for security, when a database is attached from another server, the options for is_broker_enabled and is_honoor_broker_priority_on are set to OFF.
+For information about how to set these options ON, see ALTER DATABASE (Transact-SQL).

 A startup procedure is a stored procedure that is marked for automatic execution and is executed every time SQL Server starts.
 If the database depends on any startup procedures, they must be defined on the destination server instance and be configured to be automatically executed at startup.